Project-CleverWeb/LastAutoIndex/themes/default/readme.md

 #Default Theme

-This is the default theme for LastAutoIndex, and is used as a base for any parts of other themes that are missing.
+This is the default theme for <abbr title="LastAutoIndex">LAI</abbr>, and is used as a base for any parts of other themes that are missing.

 ##Legal Info